fablabbcn/smartcitizen-docs/docs/Guides/deployments/Water sensors.md

 # Water sensors

+!!! warning "Only if you bought them separately"
-This guide describes the setup procedure of the Atlas Scientific probes.
+    This guide describes the setup procedure of the Atlas Scientific probes in case you bought them separately.
+If you have purchased a [Water Station](/Components/Soil and water/#water-station), you don't need to do this.

 ## Setup